gregcotten/PixelWall/README.md

 4. Green Value / Dummy
 5. Blue Value / Dummy

 There's a ruby gem for this!
-The github page for it is [here](https://github.com/supapuerco/lorraine).
+It is called [Lorraine](https://github.com/supapuerco/lorraine).

 ## Contributing